 - Please keep in mind that most financial aid funds are disbursed in two payments for the academic year, half for the fall term and half for the spring term.
 You can view your financial aid by semester on your student center by detailing into each term.

 - Loans are not prorated.
 The full amount of loan funds for the semester will be disbursed as long as the student is enrolled in a minimum of six units.
 For students enrolled in a graduate program, 500 level or higher coursework will be weighted at 1.5 units.
-Example: 4 units (500 level or higher) x 1.5 = 6 units, which meets the unit minimum requirement for loan disbursemnet.
+Example: 4 units (500 level or higher) x 1.5 = 6 units, which meets the unit minimum requirement for loan disbursement.

 - If you are enrolled part-time (fewer than 12 units), you may receive a partial payment of Cal Grant, State University Grant, Federal Pell Grant or EOP Grant.
 If your enrollment status increases so that you qualify for additional funds, you may receive a supplemental payment.